 Wittichen Supply Company is a wholesale distributor of heating, ventilating, air conditioning, and refrigeration parts, equipment, and supplies, which has been serving the industry since 1914, a span of over 100 years.
 The Supply Company started as a small division of Wittichen Chemical Company, a chemical distributor founded by Carl F. Wittichen.

 The 1960’s saw many changes as Wittichen took great strides to serve their market.
 The first of these changes involved opening branches throughout the state of Alabama.
 In 1963, Fred Sharp moved to Huntsville, and opened the company’s first branch outside of Birmingham.
 In 1967, Jim Hallmon and Jack Cummings opened the company’s Tuscaloosa store, and in 1968, Ferrell Stephens and Waylon Taylor opened the company’s Gadsden store.
-Then in 1969 as the 60’s were coming to a close the Huntsville store oversaw the opening of the company’s Sheffield store.
+Then in 1969 as the decade was coming to a close the Huntsville store oversaw the opening of the company’s Sheffield store.
 Another major change that occurred in the 1960’s was when Wittichen sold Wittichen Chemical Company to Thompson Hayward Chemical Company, which later sold to Harcross Chemical Company.
-Carl Wittichen served as President of Wittichen Supply Company, and oversaw the financial side of the company’s business.
-Drexel Daily served as Vice President and General Manger and oversaw the day to day operation of the company, while J.C.
+Carl Wittichen served as President of Wittichen Supply Company and oversaw the financial side of the company’s business.
+Drexel Daily served as Vice President and General Manger and oversaw the day-to-day operation of the company, while J.C.
 Herring served as manager of the company’s home office in Birmingham.